sajeelmalik/Friend-Finder/README.md

 # [Friend Finder](https://friendsearcher2018.herokuapp.com/)

-Find your most suitable match, whether it be a friend or a potential romantic acquaintane!
+Find your most suitable match, whether it be a friend or a potential romantic acquaintance!
 This full-stack site will take in results from multiple users' surveys, then compare their answers with those from other users.
 The app will then display the name and picture of the user with the best overall match.

 * Powered by Javascript, node.js, Express.js, and Bootstrap